-4.2 To ensure that the necessary infrastructure is provided the Council, along with Preston and Chorley authorities, is undertaking work to establish a Community Infrastructure Levy (CIL), which will apply a tariff to new development to fund such infrastructure.
-This work is to assess the economic viability of tariff levels for different types of development.
-In accordance with national government guidance, this work is being undertaken independently from this Site Allocations and Development Management Policies process.
+4.2 To ensure that the necessary infrastructure is provided the Council, along with Preston and Chorley authorities, has undertaken work to establish a Community Infrastructure Levy (CIL), which will apply a tariff to new development to fund such infrastructure.
+This work has assessed the economic viability of tariff levels for different types of development.
+In accordance with (then current) national government guidance, this work was undertaken independently from this Site Allocations and Development Management Policies process.
 However the Council is ensuring there are the necessary links between both documents.